 Freedom of speech

 We support freedom of expression and freedom of dissent.
-No one should be legally prosecuted, imprisoned or detained for declaring or promoting unpopular opinions whether political, artistic, social or religious, even when that expression may be offensive and that dissent may be considered blasphemous.
+No one should be prosecuted, imprisoned, detained, or persecuted in any way for declaring or promoting unpopular opinion.

 Universal Human rights